Updated: August 19, 2022.

 NOTE: You can use the Chrome Web Developer plugin to check the structure of headings on any site.
 Go to Information > View document outline.
 You may also want to check my entire list of SEO Chrome extensions.

-Best practices for structured data
+SEO best practices for structured data

 - Structured data is there to help search engines better understand the content of your web pages.